WCBVI Mission Statement

 WCBVI’s Historic & Current Relevance to Wisconsin’s Educational Landscape

 The Wisconsin Center for The Blind and Visually Impaired, located in Janesville Wisconsin, was founded in 1849, and is in fact the first public institution chartered by the state legislature.
 Today WCBVI still stands as one of Wisconsin’s enduring and vital educational institutions.
 A proud division of the Wisconsin Department of Public Instruction, WCBVI has throughout the years steadfastly dedicated itself to providing high quality educational opportunities and outcomes for children who are blind or visually impaired who reside in the state of Wisconsin.

-Here are just a few reasons why the Wisconsin School for the Blind and Visually Impaired (WSBVI) may be the right choice for your child:
+Learn about the Wisconsin School for the Blind and Visually Impaired (WSBVI) and why our school may be the right choice for your child: